John Brown University: Early years: presidency of John E. Brown Sr. 1919–1948

-Maintaining this goal of establishing a college that would provide an interdenominational, Christian education for needy students, who like himself, might not have had a chance of receiving an education, Brown laid the foundation in 1919 for the institution that would later be called John Brown University, John E. Brown College.
+Maintaining this goal of establishing a college that would provide an interdenominational, Christian education for needy students, who like himself, might not have had a chance of receiving an education, Brown laid the foundation in 1919 for the institution that would later be called John Brown University.
 To pay for the institution's free tuition, Brown developed his school as a Christian vocational college.
 Students worked jobs such as carpentry and helped in constructing the buildings on campus.
 The typical work-day was four hours in addition to class time.

 Apparently seeking to expand the reach of the growing college, John Brown announced in 1934 that the school was to be changed into a four-year university.
 The new university was divided into three colleges: the academic, vocational, and Bible colleges, fitting John Brown's stated vision of educating "head, heart, and hand".
-Spreading the new university's fields of study into new technology, Brown soon purchased a local radio station from which to broadcast Christian programming and his own sermons.
+Spreading the new university's fields of study into new technology, Brown soon purchased a local radio station (KUOA) from which to broadcast Christian programming and his own sermons.
 Brown had used radio extensively before but was eager to get the resources of radio into the hands of the university.
 The expanded facilities, such as the distinctive Cathedral Group, which took root in the 1930s and 1940s, caused expenses for which the university had to pay.
 JBU began charging tuition in 1939, albeit a very small amount, and John Brown began to realize that financially, the vocational aspect of the school was more costly than anticipated.
 The university relied heavily on outside donations to break even financially.

 Shift away from fundamentalism

 As the university grew, Brown continued to preach throughout the country and on the radio.
 He was well known for his attacks on liquor, gambling, dancing, and other Christian fundamentalist issues of the time.
-This brought him into close proximity with Bob Jones, Sr. founder of Bob Jones University, who presented Brown with an honorary doctorate in 1937.
+This brought him into close proximity with Bob Jones Sr. founder of Bob Jones University, who presented Brown with an honorary doctorate in 1937.

 In the 1940s, the close ties between JBU and the Christian fundamentalist movement began to wane, as the university took an unexpected turn away from fundamentalism.
 John Brown himself was always a proponent of interdenominationalism, and by aligning himself with Youth for Christ and other evangelical organizations after World War II, JBU was making a statement.
 John Brown's description of the school in 1948 as "interdenominational and definitely evangelical" is very telling in this regard.